Ask Slashdot: ISPs That Respect Your Online Privacy?

 As Dirty As?
 (Score:2)

-I thankfully have a municipal ISP (Score:2)
+I thankfully have a municipal ISP (Score:3)

 I am in one of the rare US municipalities with a non-profit ISP.
 It's part of the town power and light company, and they also provide cable and phone service.
 Prices are fair, service is great and the vast majority of the employees are people who live here.
 We've had our speeds upped a few times at no additional cost, and we even got a refund on our power bill when the power company ran a surplus.

-When asked about them selling information, the answer was a loud and clear "NO, we never sell information about
+When asked about them selling information, the answer was a loud and clear "NO, we never sell information about our customers".

+The downsides of this setup are that the support hours are not 24/7, and some services/equipment can lag.
+But given that I've not experienced significant downtime in 10+ years, I can deal with it.

 Frontier Communications (Score:1)

-Not trying to troll here... serious question: (Score:2)
+Not trying to troll here... serious question: (Score:1)

+I didn't say I didn't care....
+I only said that I recognize that any appearance of online privacy one might find only exists because one might not be noteworthy enough to pay attention to in the first place.

+Obviously it is ideal if people do not pay attention to matters that are none of their business, but I can't help what other people do, I can only control my own thoughts and actions and trying to dictate those of others just so that I might be able to feel more secure around them is just so much wast

 The question should be, "Which is the best VPN service to use?"